1. Purpose of policy

 - national standards and community expectations

-- the values and vision the University articulates in its strategic plan.
+- the values and vision the University articulates in its strategic plan

 (c) Policy should be relevant, transparent in its intent and meaning and developed in consultation with the University community and key stakeholders.
-They should comply with the requirements set out in the Policy Framework.
+It should comply with the requirements set out in the Policy Framework.

 (d) The University processes for drafting, approval, implementation and review of policy and procedures are outlined in the Policy Framework – Procedures.